mys-lang/mys/docs/source/tutorial.rst

 Tutorial
 --------

-If you havn't already installed Mys, install it as described in the `Installation`_ section.
+If you havn't already installed Mys, install it as described on the :doc:`installation` page.

 Now, create a package called ``foo`` with the command ``mys new foo``, and then enter it.
 This package is used in throughout the tutorial.